optimatorlab/general/configure_ubuntu_python_virtualenv.md

 1. **Installing System Packages** -- You need to follow these steps just once.
 Afterwards you can create as many virtual environments as you'd like.

-	- *Note for Lab Users:*  You do not need to perform this step.
-All necessary system packages have already been installed on your machine.
-Please skip to the next section.
+	- **Note for Lab Users:**  You do not need to perform this step.
+All necessary system packages have already been installed on your machine.  **Please skip to the next section**.

 2. **Creating Python Virtual Environments** -- Follow these steps each time you want to create a new virtual environment.
 These particular steps focus on creating virtualenvs designed for machine learning projects, but can be easily customized for each new project.